oakesja/elm-plot/readme.md

 arcs for pie charts
 custom bands
-change sets (domain and range) to be model instead of a tuple to clean up code in scales
+change sets (domain and range) to be model instead of a tuple to clean up code in scales be able to update domain and ranges for scale

 events
   - [ ] events that require knowledge of where on the plot it was clicked (x, y, band width)